Updated on

 Can I Sublet a Rent-Stabilized Apartment?

-In most cities and states, you are allowed to sublet a rent-stabilized apartment—just don't expect to earn a profit.
+In most cities and states, you are allowed to sublet a rent-stabilized or rent-controlled apartment—just don't expect to earn a profit.

 The information provided on this website does not, and is not intended to, constitute legal advice.